oshadabasnayake/CV-File-Renamer-Python-CLI/README.md

 A lightweight Python CLI tool to rename CV files for job applications.

-# CV File Renamer (Python CLI)

-A lightweight Python CLI tool that automatically renames a CV file into a clean, professional, ATS-friendly format based on the job title.

 > ⚠️ Note:
 > This tool **only renames the file**.
 It does **not** modify the content of the CV in any way.